MohyCS/MohyCS/README.md

 ### Hi there 👋

-- 👨‍💻 Software Engineer at FAANG
+- 👨‍💻 Software Engineer at Big Tech
-- 🔭 I’m currently working on Distributed Systems & API Design in Java ☕
+- 🔭 I’m currently working on Data Privacy in C++
 - 🌱 I’m currently learning System Design for Distributed Systems and Microservices
 - 👯 I’m looking to collaborate on projects or Social Good
 - 💬 Ask me about Algorithms & Data Structures